Contents of this post:

 I saw ‘Oh What a Lovely War’ in my teens – powerful presentation of the obscene absurdity of power and the devastation of war.

 In my late teens I read Joseph Heller’s ‘Catch 22’.
+When I talk about Impossible Choices in the Dark Clown work, perhaps this book had a part to play.

 Another influence I have gathered along the way is the scene in the second half of the film ‘Saving Private Ryan’ where a German soldier in a hole digging what might become his own grave begins to say how much he loves America.
 I have now adapted this as a Dark Clown exercise.
 I write about it in this blog: https://www.petalily.com/blog-dark-clown-clown-plus/dark-clown-talking-your-way-out-of-your-grave